forthcoming articles

 High-throughput protein crystallography to empower natural product-based drug discovery

-High-throughput protein crystallography is used at the heart of a pipeline to accelerate the discovery of bioactive natural products, by capturing these hits with protein crystals directly from unpurified biota samples.
+High-throughput protein crystallography is used at the heart of a pipeline to accelerate the discovery of bioactive natural products by capturing hits directly from unpurified biota samples using protein crystals.

 Journal logoJournal of Applied Crystallography Journal of Applied